 Figure 7: Compensating CH4 emissions with the temporary C-sink of the SPC fraction.
-The production of 10 t biochar in a Kon-Tiki caused 300 kg CH4 with an absolute global warming potential (AGWP) over 100 years of 381.0 t aCO2e (area below the red curve).
+The production of 10 t biochar in a Kon-Tiki caused 300 kg CH4 with a GWP100 of 7.5 t CO2e presenting a global warming effect over 100 years of 381.0 t aCO2e (area below the red curve).
 The semi-persistent carbon (SPC) fraction of the 10-ton soil-applied biochar with a C-content of 80% represents a 7.3 t CO2e removal from the atmosphere.
-Considering the slow decay of the SPC fraction and the reflux function of the CO2e removal, the SPC fraction causes a global cooling effect of 83.7 t aCO2e during the first 20 years since the methane emission (blue area above the blue curve).
+Considering the slow decay of the SPC fraction and the reflux function of the CO2e removal, the SPC fraction causes a global cooling effect of 110.9 t aCO2e during the first 20 years since the methane emission (area above the blue curve).
 The yellow area presents the part of the global warming caused by the methane emission that is compensated by the global cooling caused by the SPC fraction.
-The compensated part of the total CH4 emissions is 22.0 %.
+The compensated part of the total CH4 emissions is 29.1 %.

 Figure 8: Compensating TLUD emissions.
 If a TLUD stove is used three times per day 365 days a year, it produces roughly 350 kg biochar (DM).
 At 25 g CH4 per kg biochar, the annual CH4 emissions would be 8.75 kg, corresponding to the global warming potential over 100 years of an emission of 218.75 kg CO2.
 Considering a pro-rata between cooking and biochar-containing energy of 37%, the CH4 emissions to be accounted for the biochar are only 80.9 kg CO2e and present an absolute global warming potential over 100 years of 4.1 t CO2e (red curve).
 The semi-persistent carbon (SPC) fraction of the 350 kg soil-applied biochar with a C-content of 80% represents a 257 kg CO2e removal from the atmosphere with an absolute global cooling potential of 2.85 t aCO2e over 20 years.
 Thus, (2.85 t aCO2e /4.1 t aCO2e =) 69% of the pro rata emissions of the biochar can be compensated with the SPC fraction.
-The remaining 1.27 t aCO2e (over 20y) for one year of family cooking could be compensated with planting, e.g., a giant bamboo (i.e., AGCP of 1.3 t aCO2 over 20 years) which would deliver a good part of the yearly cooking wood.
+The remaining 1.27 t aCO2e (over 20y) for one year of family cooking could be compensated with planting, e.g., a cinnamon tree (i.e., AGCP of 1.3 t aCO2 over 20 years).